schmettow/New_Stats/docs/Classic_linear_models.md

 <img src="Classic_linear_models_files/figure-html/99_seconds_random_walk-1.png" width="90%" />

 The more complex regression models grow, the more dimensions the PD gets.
 The linear regression model in the next chapter has three parameter dimensions, which is difficult to visualize.
-Multi-level models [#MLM] have hundreds of parameters,  which is impossible to intellectually grasp at once.
+Multi-level models \@ref(mlm) have hundreds of parameters,  which is impossible to intellectually grasp at once.
 Therefore, it is common to use the *marginal posterior distributions* (MPD), which give the density of one coefficient at time.
 My preferred geometry for plotting many MPDs is the violin plot, which packs a bunch of densities and therefore can be used when models of many more dimensions.

 ```r